Biggest remaining need for all 32 NFL teams

 Biggest need: Left tackle

 Retaining starting left tackle Nate Solder was a high priority but the Giants obliterated the top of the market by offering Solder a deal averaging $15 million per season, which was too rich for the Patriots.
-So that leaves a big hole in the spot that protects Tom Brady's blindside.
-There are no sure-fire answers in free agency, although bringing back LaAdrian Waddle, one of their backups in 2017, is still a possibility. -- Mike Reiss
+So that leaves a big hole in the spot that protects Tom Brady's blind side.
+There are no surefire answers in free agency, although bringing back LaAdrian Waddle, one of their backups in 2017, is still a possibility. -- Mike Reiss

 New York Jets